jemjam/NextJsProDev-CourseNotes/README.md

 # ProNextJs.dev Course Review

+This repo contains my notes while going through the [pronextjs.dev](pronextjs.dev) course.
+Note that these were exported from LogSeq so may include extra formatting.

 - New course from Jack Herrington, partnership with Badass Courses
 - I was given complimentary access for providing feedback and a full review
 - Requirement: Submit full review by 2024/08/30